earthlab/firedpy/README.md

 https://scholar.colorado.edu/collections/pz50gx05h

-As of July 15, 2021, we currently have the coterminous USA + Alaska up to March 2021
+As of July 15, 2021, we currently have:

+ - coterminous USA + Alaska up to March 2021
+ - Western hemisphere from Jan 2017 to March 2020, intended for use in conjunction with GOES16 active fire detections.

 ## Installation